kqwang/phase-recovery/README.md

 Here, we refer to the process of “calculating the wavefront phase from the amplitude/intensity measurement of the light field” as phase acquisition (PA).
-PA contains many techniques and algorithms, such as holography/interferometry, transfer of intensity equations, wavefront sensing, phase retrieval/optimization-based approaches, deep-learning(DL)-based approaches.
+PA contains many techniques and algorithms, such as holography/interferometry, transfer of intensity equations (TIE), wavefront-sensing-based approaches, optimization-based approaches (phase retrieval), deep-learning(DL)-based approaches.
 ****
 ## Table of Contents: